-- the factors described in this offering circular, including those set forth under the sections captioned □Risk Factors□and □Investment Objectives and Policies;□ - our future operating results; - our business prospects; - changes in our business strategy; - availability, terms and deployment of capital; - availability of qualified personnel; - changes in our industry, interest rates or the general economy; - changes in governmental regulations, tax rates and similar matters; - availability of investment opportunities in real estate and real estate-related assets; - the degree and nature of our competition; - the adequacy of our cash reserves and working capital; and - the timing of cash flows, if any, from our investments.
+- those detailed in the sections captioned "Risk Factors" and "Our Business and Properties;" - our future operating results; - our business and investment prospects; - changes in our business strategy; - availability, terms and deployment of capital; - availability of qualified personnel; - changes in our industry, interest rates or the general economy; - · changes in governmental regulations, tax rates and similar matters; - the degree and nature of our competition; - the adequacy of our cash reserves and working capital; and - the timing of cash flows, if any, from our investments.

+Any of the assumptions underlying forward-looking statements could be inaccurate.
+You are cautioned not to place undue reliance on any forward-looking statements included in this offering circular.
 Except as otherwise required by federal securities laws, we do not undertake to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.